Updated August 25, 2022

 When you’re hungry, head to Solva’s Harbour Inn.
 Guests can take their canine companions for a paddle in the stream that runs past the pub.

 Where to stay with your dog in Pembrokeshire: Stay at the beautiful Grove of Narberth, a dog-friendly rural retreat and one of Pride of Britain Hotels’ properties, and you’ll have the Preseli Hills on your doorstep.
-Keep an eye out for the hotel’s friendly Labradoodle, Bronwen, too.

 A chalk escarpment that spreads across four counties, the Chiltern Hills is a beautiful rural area filled with forests, hills and rivers.
 In other words?
 Another doggie paradise.

 It’s all about long, meandering walks in the Chilterns, half of which has been dedicated an AONB (Area of Outstanding Natural Beauty).
 In Buckinghamshire, there are some great woodland walks near Great and Little Missenden.
 For some leg-burning hilltop hikes, head to Ivinghoe, Dunstable Downs and West Wycombe.
 Hertfordshire’s Ashridge Estate has sprawling dog-friendly grounds that are wonderful to explore at any time of year.

 For delicious, casual cuisine, it’s got to be The Grange restaurant at Hearing Dogs for Deaf People in Buckinghamshire.
 The dog-friendly restaurant, located at the headquarters of this brilliant charity, offers a wide range of dishes, including delicious paninis, pies and salads.